 If flat plane carving has caught your interest, you're in the right place.

-Not only will you learn about this distinctive style of cutting wood with our essential guide, but you can also try your hand at it with our free, flat plane wood carving tutorial.
+Not only will you learn about this distinctive style of cutting wood with our essential guide, but you can also try your hand at it with our free, flat plane wood carving tutorials.

 Spirited wood carvers like to emphasize that flat plane carving is a "style" and not a "type" of wood carving.
 In our book, it's just a really cool way to carve, once you get the hang of it.